betamax/dotfiles/README.md

 # ~/.dotfiles

-These are the dotfiles that I use.
-I used [holman/dotfiles](https://github.com/holman/dotfiles) as a starting point, removed a lot and added quite a few things over the course of a year or two.
-I hadn't committed any changes up until now so I figured I'd package everything up a bit better and publish on GitHub - mainly so I can pull them on to new machines.
+The dotfiles I use, mainly used for setting up a new machine for myself.

 ## Install